computationalgeography/lue/document/doc/manual/quality_assurance/scalability/experiment.md

 more interested in strong scalability or in weak scalability.

 There are limits to scalability.
 Any piece of software will scale up to a certain number of workers.
-Serial software scales up to 1 worker, parallel software may scale up to many more.
+Serial software "scales" up to 1 worker, parallel software may scale up to many more.
 Scalability measures must always be associated with the number of workers used to calculate them.

 ## Strong scalability